+The LessonThe y-intercept is the y-coordinate of the point where a line, curve or surface crosses the y-axis.

-The y-intercept of a line is the y-coordinate of the point where the line crosses the y-axis.
+What Is the Y-Intercept of a Line?The y-intercept of a line is the y-coordinate of the point where the line crosses the y-axis.
 The line below crosses the y-axis at y = 3.
 The y-intercept of the line is 3.

+The Y-Axis Crosses the X-Axis When X = 0The y-axis crosses the x-axis when x = 0.
+This means that all points on the y-axis have x = 0.
 This is useful, because it let's us find the y-intercept of a line or a curve when we know its equation.

 Finding the Y-Intercept of a Line from a Linear Equation

 The y-intercept of a line can be found from the equation of a line (called a linear equation).

 The slope-intercept form of a linear equation is:

 In this equation, y and x are variables. m and c are letters that stand in for numbers.
 An example of a linear equation would be y = 2x + 1 (the m = 2 and c = 1).
 The y-intercept occurs when the line crosses the y-axis.
 On the y-axis, x = 0.
 The y-intercept of this equation is c.

 - Finding the Y-Intercept of a Line from a Function The linear equation is an example of a function.
 For any value of x, it tells you y.
 We can find the y-intercept of any function by substituting x = 0.
 Read more about finding the y-intercept of a function

 Lesson SlidesThe slider below gives more information about the y-intercept.
 Open the slider in a new tab

 Positive, Zero and Negative Y-InterceptsA positive y-intercept means the line crosses the y-axis above the x-axis: